kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 Doctor Pepe sees his opening.
 A flash of dagger, a thrust of shortsword into the zombie, and he’s gone, melting back into the relative safety of the kitchen.
 “That’s how you fight like a rogue!” he pants.

 His tactics, however, only serve to draw the enemy out.
 One lurches after him, a clumsy fist grazing his ribs.
 Another swings at Elara, who twirls away from the blow.
 The doorway becomes a choke point of grasping hands and snapping teeth.
-A heavy fist connects with Whisper with sickening force, and the tabaxi grunts, staggering.
+A heavy fist hits Whisper with sickening force, and the tabaxi grunts, staggering.
 Halite’s shield rings like a funeral bell as he holds the line, his trident punching deep into a fourth attacker.

 “Zombie hurt me,” Whisper growls, her voice low and dangerous.